yevpoliakov/ukraine-war-emotions/README.md

 ## Acknowledgments

-This project was supported by a scholarship from the Institute for Human Sciences (IWM) in Vienna as part of the Documenting Ukraine initiative.
+This project was supported by a grant from the Institute for Human Sciences (IWM) in Vienna as part of the Documenting Ukraine initiative.
 Idea, computation, and visualization: Yevhenii Poliakov

 ## Technical Details